aweymo-ui/community/content/5_research.md

 ---
 title: Research and Geolocation
 nav: Research
+gallery: true
 ---

 **Returning the album later that week**, I interviewed Dorothy for the article, who relayed that the album wound up in the attic of Seattle’s Teresa Duran Verfaillie before being donated to the archive and guessed that Caballero “must have been a friend of a relative” of Verfaillie, who held onto the album during a period of transition or after his passing.
 Searching digital newspapers, the University of Washington archive and books on the Internet Archive, I was able to place Salvador Caballero in time, finding him in the University of Washington Filipino Club in 1921, becoming a member and eventual Vice President of the United Cannery, Agricultural, Packing and Allied Workers of America Union in 1939.
 Caballero appears in newspaper records one last time surviving a shipwreck off the coast of British Columbia, where he was working as a waiter aboard a Navy vessel destined for Ketchikan, Alaska, in 1941.

 -------------

-{% include figure.html img="2.png" alt="A Google Earth rendering and archival photo showing the same geological features side by side." caption="Google Earth rendering of geological features beside one of the archival photos on Karluk, ca. 1938.
+{% include gallery-figure.html img="2.png" alt="Alt: A Google Earth rendering and archival photo showing the same geological features side by side." caption="Google Earth rendering of geological features beside one of the archival photos on Karluk, ca. 1938.
 Photograph by Salvador Caballero, courtesy of FANHS." width= "100%" %}

 ## Geolocation